 Currently, he is very healthy and hasn’t had any problems but he knows that in the future he will need more surgeries.
 It is very scary to him but he knows he will be brave.
-Now every year his school does events like Jump Rope for Heart and Kids Heart Challenge to help raise money for heart research to help other kids like him!
-In the past 2 years that he’s participated, he’s raised the most money out of his entire K-8 school!
-He is proud to be a Heart Warrior and wants other kids like him to be proud too.
+Now every year Brody’s school does the Kid Heart Challenge to help raise money for heart research and to help other kids like him!
+In the past five years that he’s participated, Brody has raised the most money out of his entire school!
+Brody is proud to be a Heart Warrior and wants other kids join his mission to help others!

 California Kids With Heart

 Meet AliviaAlivia was born with hypoplastic left heart syndrome; meaning the left side of her heart was underdeveloped.
 Luckily her parents and doctors knew this before Alivia was born and were able to take measures to keep her as healthy as possible.
 She has had four open-heart surgeries and nine cardiac catheterizations.

 Alivia’s favorite thing to do is color and paint.
 She likes to use watercolors and paints many pictures for her mom and dad.
 Alivia’s parents have experienced the lifesaving research of American Heart Association funded researchers firsthand.
 They know how important this is in saving little hearts like hers.